AnirudhB3000/Proof-of-Work-Blockchain/README.md

 # Proof-of-Work-Blockchain
 A simple Blockchain in python running on proof of work.
-Instructions to run given in uploaded Jupyter Notebook
+Instructions to run given in attached pdf